 2020-09-11 09:32:32 [Print]

 Energy Minister Kostis Hatzidakis revealed that the total will include state money, funds from the European Union and loans from the European Investment Bank.
-The funds will be spent on infrastructure projects, subsidies to new businesses, and training, to help western Macedonia and Megalopoli in Southern Peloponnese switch to green energy, agriculture and tourism.Asian Metal Copyright 31 and will be submitted for approval to the Greek parliament and the European Union by the end of the year.Asian Metal Copyright Those regions are the main suppliers of the cheap and abundant lignite resources Greece has relied on for power generation for more than half a century.
+The funds will be spent on infrastructure projects, subsidies to new businesses, and training, to help western Macedonia and Megalopoli in Southern Peloponnese switch to green energy, agriculture and tourism.Asian Metal Copyright Another plant it is building in Ptolemaida, northern Greece, will operate using coal until 2028, after which it will switch to a different fuel.Asian Metal Copyright Those regions are the main suppliers of the cheap and abundant lignite resources Greece has relied on for power generation for more than half a century.

 Greece's conservative government, which took over last year, has pledged to switch off 80% of state utility Public Power Corp's ("PPC") coal capacity by 2023 to reduce its carbon footprint.